 A follow up appointment is not usually required after this procedure.
 If successful, you can get pain relief from anywhere between weeks and years.
-The nerve that has been damaged, will try to regenerate and can grow back and re-establish a connection again with the cervical facet joint.
+The nerve that has been damaged, will try to regenerate and can grow back and re-establish a connection again with the lumbar facet joint or sacroiliac joint.
 It is really important, therefore, to use any window of pain relief that this procedure provides to pace a gentle return to regular exercise.
 It is the ongoing exercise that lubricates your joints and strengthens your muscles.
-People who are active and regularly exercise get less episodes of neck pain.
+People who are active and regularly exercise get less episodes of back and sacroiliac pain.
 They are generally able to cope better with these episodes and they tend to settle more quickly.